Skip to main content

 Request lifecycle

-1. A client (CLI, web UI, third-party caller) sends a SubmitIntent request over the Unix socket or HTTP.
+1. A client (CLI, TUI, web UI, third-party caller) sends a SubmitIntent request over the Unix socket or HTTP.

 2. The daemon checks the intent text against the configured ignore set; matches are short-circuited with anIntentIgnored audit event and skipped.